vgez/DD1385-Software-Engineering-project-CHESS/README.md

 # DD1385-Software-Engineering-project-CHESS
-The final project in DD1385 Software Engineering.
-I made a chess following the mvc design pattern in Java, also implementing parts from other design patterns e.g factory pattern and composite pattern.
+The final project in th course *DD1385 Software Engineering*.
+I programmed a Chess following the _MVC_ design pattern in Java, also implementing parts from other design patterns e.g _Factory_ pattern and _Composite_ pattern.

 ## Technologies